About the Moreton Roll of Honour

 The names are listed in order of their dates of death.
 Click on each name to see the commemorative certificate from the Commonwealth War Graves Commission.
 These men are also commemorated on the war memorial pillar in Morton Churchyard.
 Inside the church is another version of this roll of honour, including the two Second World War dead of the parish.

 Read about the men of the Llanymynech parish part of Pant lost in WW1 on this link.
 Information on the WW2 memorial plaque for the village can be found here.

-Unusually for a man who died abroad, his body was repatriated and he is buried in the churchyard at Morton.
+Unusually for a man who died abroad, his body was repatriated.
+His funeral took place at St Phillip and St James, Morton, on 18th December 1914.
 He is also commemorated on the memorials at Rossall School Chapel in Lancashire and Elleray Park School in Merseyside.
-More information and a photograph on this link.
+More information about Charles and a photograph on this link.
 His gravestone is inscribed ‘Pro Patria’ – ‘for country’.

 With no known grave, he is remembered on the Menin Gate memorial, Ypres, Belgium.
 Panel 47 and 49.
 Uniquely among these men, he is also commemorated on the Llanymynech War Memorial.

 The only match for this rank and regiment is of a Thomas Biggs, service number 5320.
 Born in Knockin, son of Elijah and Mary.
 KSLI records show that he enlisted in Welshpool about 1908, giving his residence as Llanfechain.
 Killed in action 25th May 1915.
 With no known grave, commemorated on the Ploegsteert Memorial, Hainault, Belgium.